-The Board of Directors delegates responsibility for the efficient conduct of the Institution's business to the Chief Executive Officer (CEO)/President who convenes the Executive Management Group, which consists of the senior management of the Institution.
-The Executive Management Group (EMG) assists the CEO/President in the day-to-day running of the Institution.
+The Board of Directors delegates responsibility for the efficient conduct of the Institution's business to the President and Managing Director (President) who convenes the Executive Management Group, which consists of the senior management of the Institution.
+The Executive Management Group (EMG) assists the President in the day-to-day running of the Institution.
+The Audit, Risk and Compliance Committee oversight of the Institution's risk management framework, compliance framework and internal audit function and reports directly to the Board of Directors.